Cuban Empanada Recipe (Empanadas Cubanas)

 Cooking Methods

 There are two popular ways to cook Cuban empanadas: baking and frying.
-Choose the method that suits your preference and keeps in mind the following tips:
+Choose the method that suits your preference and keep in mind the following tips:

 Remember, you can easily double or triple this recipe if you’re making empanadas for a larger crowd.
 Enjoy your freshly made, delicious Cuban empanadas!